-Another way to disprove a plaintiff's negligence case is to convince the judge or jury that the defendant did not and could not reasonably have known that the dog might bite someone.
+Another way to disprove a plaintiff's negligence case is to convince the judge or jury that the defendant could not reasonably have known that the dog might bite someone.
 Before the advent of dog bite statutes, this was probably the most common way for a defendant to win a dog bite case.
 If a dog had never bitten someone before and showed no signs of being "that kind of dog," a defendant would not usually be held liable.

 A defendant may also be able to argue that the plaintiff contributed to the dog bite or "assumed the risk" of a dog bite.
+A classic example might be the delivery person who sees that a barking dog is off of his chain in a yard, but attempts to enter the yard anyway.
 Remember though, that these affirmative defenses will generally not be available in a state with a strict liability dog bite statute.

 If you find yourself on either side of a dog bite claim—as a dog owner or as someone who suffered a bite or other injury—it may be time to discuss your situation with a personal injury lawyer.